-Please read the following FAQs and instructions carefully for information about our online application process.
+Please read the following frequently asked questions and instructions carefully for information about our online application process.
 For more information about grants with the Cultural Council, please refer to the application guidelines found in the Application Toolkits for each Category (B, CII and CI).

 What internet browser do you recommend I use?

-For the best user experience when accessing our Online Grants Manager, use the most recent version of: Google Chrome, Firefox, or Safari.
+For the best user experience when accessing our online application portal, use the most recent version of: Google Chrome, Firefox, or Safari.
 It is fine to use Internet Explorer, but you may encounter some minor technical problems.

 Where do I find the application I am looking for?

 From the homepage for your Category (B

 ), click on the “Grants Portal

 ” button.
 After you have logged into the online grant portal and created an account (see below), click the “Apply